csbrown/crystal/postgraphile/website/postgraphile/postgresql-schema-design.md

 > you return a set it is like returning a table.
 Users can paginate through a
 > set using `limit` and `offset`, but not an array.

+In order to have Postgraphile introspection automatically discover your set-returning functions:

+- make sure it doesn't return void
+- make sure it's marked as stable (otherwise we'll think it's a mitation)
+- make sure it's defined in one of the Postgres schemas you've told PostGraphQL to introspect
+- make sure you return a named type (e.g. a scalar, table name or domain) - we don't currently support anonymous types

 #### Triggers

 You can also use Postgres functions to define triggers.
 Triggers in Postgres